-When is Easter this year?
+When is Easter in 2024?
 I ask this question every year!
-This year, Easter occurs on April 16, 2017.
-Next year, Easter falls on April 1, 2018.
+The next Easter occurs on March 31, 2024.
+And then, in the next year, Easter falls on April 20, 2025.
 I have a hard time remembering when it occurs in any given year.
 I think that March Easters are both early and unusual.
 Is that true?

 Being a statistician, my first thought is to study the distribution of Easter dates.
 By analyzing the distribution, we can determine which dates are rare and which are common.
 How unusual are Easter dates in March?
 Are there patterns in the dates?